Making Travel Arrangements With Your Children After A Divorce

 It’s true.
 When parents divorce, it really is harder on the kids, but it can be just a bit easier on the kids if the parents can cooperate, find some common ground, and remain flexible during and after the divorce.

 For divorced parents, disputes can sometimes arise regarding travel plans and arrangements, and the ability of a parent to travel with his or her child may have some limits – particularly when it comes to traveling to another state or country.
+This is where a child custody attorney can help.

 Whenever a child will be traveling outside of his or her normal weekly routine – on a vacation with one parent, for example – both parents will need to familiarize themselves with the terms and conditions of their custody agreement, whether that agreement is voluntary or court-ordered.